 A post shared by Morgan Balavage (@splendid.yoga) on

-Belly Breathing: If paying attention to your breath in a mindfulness meditation is too challenging, creating a visual through belly breathing might help — and it can certainly help ease the tension.
+Belly Breathing: If paying attention to your breath in mindfulness meditation is too challenging, creating a visual through belly breathing might help — and it can certainly help ease the tension.
 To practice belly breathing, Balavage says to start by placing one hand on your belly and the other on your heartbeat, where it feels strongest.
 “Breath into your belly hand first, then your heartbeat hand,” she explains.
 “Exhale so your heartbeat hand descends first, then your belly hand.
 Exhale everything out when you think you’re empty, with a big puff and hold for a heartbeat or two in that emptiness.”
 As an add on, Balavage says an internal chant might also help bring you some inner peace.
 As you inhale, say to yourself, “I am,” as you exhale say, “peace,” or another calming word (such as calm) that resonates with you.
 Repeat this mantra two more times, or until you feel ready to come back to reality.

 Diaphragmatic Breathing: Practicing diaphragmatic breathing is another way to help ease stress.
 According to Wolbers, many of us practice non-diaphragmatic breathing, which entails breathing through the chest and ribcage.
 “Chest-based breathing is associated with the fight and flight response [and] breathing too quickly,” he notes.
 “The diaphragm is a muscle located below the lungs in your belly.
 That diaphragmatic muscle allows you to breathe through your belly.
 With diaphragmatic breathing, your belly will extend to the sides and front when inhaling and pull back towards your spine when exhaling.”
 The key to diaphragmatic breathing is to go slow and visualize where you are breathing from.
 Inhale through your nose and imagine your breath expanding your belly and sides, then exhale through your nose and pull your stomach to your spine.
-“Both slower and lower — i.e. belly — breathing are necessary for relaxation,” notes Wolbers.
+“Both slower and lower — i.e. belly — breathing is necessary for relaxation,” notes Wolbers.